Edmund Phelps On Innovation, Prosperity, & The Good Life

 Aiden Singh: You see innovation as a form of self-expression, correct?
 And so, in a sense, stifling innovation stifles self-expression?

-David Hume said there wouldn't be any progress in the world if it weren't for human creativity.
-On the other hand, workers with jobs that that consist of repetitive or menial labor, devoid of creativity, ultimately experience diminishing diminished quality of life and a lack of and a and a and a lack and lack of sense of autonomy are not as good as productive.
-And as we as consumers are unable to reap the benefits of their imaginations.
+On the other hand, workers with jobs that consist of repetitive or menial labor, devoid of creativity, ultimately experience a diminished quality of life and a lack of sense of autonomy.
+So they are not as productive.
+And we as consumers are unable to reap the benefits of their imaginations.

 - - - - - - -